 A correctly fitted mask with a seal, for example, the FFP disposable respirator, will offer protection to a certain extent.
 However, without a wearer being Face Fit tested they are at risk of exposure because the mask could be the wrong size/shape for the face.
 Facial hair is another problem; any stubble or beard that sits between the mask and face makes the mask ineffective.

-Our Fit2Fit qualified trainers have more than 15 years’ experience delivering face fit services.
-The testing and training takes around 30 minutes per individual with the trainer providing full guidance and support on how to maximise their protection.
+Our trainers have more than 15 years’ experience delivering face fit services.
+The testing and training can take around 30 minutes per individual with the trainer providing full guidance and support on how to maximise their protection.

 Over the next few weeks as the ‘lock-down’ continues we will provide more training guidance online and via video to help people understand the importance of correctly fitted facemasks.